randym/acts_as_xlsx/README.md

 Feature List
 ------------

-**1. Mixes into active record base to provide to_xlsx methods on both class and instance active record inheritors.
+**1. Mixes into active record base to provide to_xlsx

 **2. Can work at the end of any series of finder methods.